Why Do I Feel Like a Failure? Understanding and Overcoming Self-Doubt

 This life trap leads to an internalization of failure.
 It's no longer about specific instances of not meeting goals; it becomes a core part of your identity.
 This is dangerous territory, where perceived failure starts affecting all aspects of life, from personal relationships to physical health.

-How to Overcome Feeling of Failure?Â
+6 Ways to Overcome the Feeling of Failure

-Turn Self Doubt Into Self-beliefÂ
+1. Turn Self Doubt Into Self-belief

 Consider the story of Thomas Edison.
 He once said, âI have not failed.
 Iâve just found 10,000 ways that wonât work.â This mindset shift, viewing failures as stepping stones towards success, is crucial.

-Read More: How to Get Unstuck
+Read More: How to Get Unstuck in Life

 One of the most effective strategies for overcoming the feeling of failure is to set realistic and achievable goals.
 Letâs say youâre starting a new job and your ultimate goal is to become a team leader.
 Instead of focusing solely on that end goal, break it down into smaller, more manageable steps.